 This Commentary draws on case law from throughout the United States illustrating various, often creative, ways, that courts have addressed recurring issues.
 While the Commentary relies primarily on federal decisions applying both federal and state trade secret law, it is informed by and cites some decisions and practices from state courts as well.
-While the Commentary cites numerous cases to illustrate the importance of factual nuances in evaluating requests for relief, it is not exhaustive.
-Readers should also keep in mind that while the language used in decisions and statutes throughout the country may be similar or identical, different courts may have developed differing interpretations of the same language.
-Readers considering equitable relief in specific jurisdictions will need not only to consult current reported case law but also to engage with lawyers practicing in that jurisdiction to understand the actual practice and nuances in that forum.2
+The Commentary cites numerous cases to illustrate the importance of factual nuances in evaluating requests for relief, but it is not exhaustive.
+Readers should also keep in mind that while the language used in decisions and statutes throughout the country may be similar or even identical, different courts may have developed differing interpretations of the same language.
+Readers considering equitable relief in specific jurisdictions will need not only to consult current reported case law, but also to engage with lawyers practicing in that jurisdiction to understand the actual practice and nuances in that forum.2

-An important note on terminology used in this Commentary.
-Different jurisdictions at times use different terminology to describe similar phases of the dispute.
+An important note on terminology used in this Commentary: Different jurisdictions at times use different terminology to describe similar phases of the dispute.
 This Commentary follows the terminology of Federal Rule of Civil Procedure 65 and uses the term "temporary" equitable relief or "temporary" injunctive relief to refer to relief sought most typically at the first stage of a lawsuit that is designed to be of very limited duration, often seven to ten days.
-This Commentary uses the term "preliminary" equitable relief to refer to relief that is typically sought before trial at a later stage and that often, but not always, is anticipated to endure through trial.
-Following Rule 65, this Commentary uses the term "permanent" to refer to relief following trial, recognizing, however, that such orders may not be perpetual, may have specific time limitations, or may be subject to modification due to changed circumstances.
-At times as the context requires, this Commentary uses the terms "interim" or "pretrial" as a broad term to address guidance relating to all pretrial equitable relief, whether temporary or preliminary.
-Readers considering actions brought in state courts will want to understand and use the corresponding terminology appropriate for the jurisdiction of interest.
+This Commentary uses the term

-Subject to the caveats noted, decisions and orders of "out-of-jurisdiction" courts, although not controlling, can often offer helpful guidance and spark suggestions for thoughtful equitable remedies to similar disputes arising in other jurisdictions.
+^{2.} Subject to the caveats noted, decisions and orders of "out-of-jurisdiction" courts, although not controlling, can often offer helpful guidance and spark suggestions for thoughtful equitable remedies to similar disputes arising in other jurisdictions.
 In the same vein, a number of the decisions this Commentary cites illustrating thoughtful approaches to recurring issues have been designated by the issuing courts as "not for publication" or "unpublished."
-Whether out-of-jurisdiction or unpublished decisions can be cited varies according to the rules of the relevant jurisdiction.
+Whether out- of-jurisdiction or unpublished decisions can be cited varies according to the rules of the relevant jurisdiction.
 Their analysis may nonetheless be useful to lawyers throughout the country in helping fashion arguments and approaches to similar issues.